apache/kafka/clients/src/main/resources/common/message/README.md

 Message objects may be deserialized using the Message#read method.
 This method overwrites all the data currently in the message object with new data.

-You can also deserialize a message from a Struct by calling Message#fromStruct.
-The Struct will not be modified.

 Any fields in the message object that are not present in the version that you are deserializing will be reset to default values.
 Unless a custom default has been set: